|Corda Network trust root||Document history|

 5.5.2 Retention Period for Archive

-Archive records must be retained for the lifetime of the Corda Network at the CA’s discretion.
-The CA retains audit logs for a period of seven years, or longer, if required by law.
+Archive records must be retained for the lifetime of the Corda Network.
+The CA retains audit logs for a period of seven years.

 5.5.3 Protection of Archive